Summer Under the Stars presents Nicholas Ray’s The Lusty Men, part of TCM’s 24-hour tribute to Robert Mitchum

-Mitchum had made more than 40 movies when he got to this one, but he said that until now his method had consisted of showing up and asking where his marks where, then hitting them.
+Mitchum had made more than 40 movies when he got to this one, but he said that before this his method consisted of showing up and asking where his marks where, then hitting them.
 Ray wasn’t that kind of director.
-His New York theater background and unique temperament meant long periods of the director staring mutely from his chair at one actor or another, waiting for a mystery about their character to reveal itself.
+His New York theater background and unique temperament meant long periods of him staring mutely from his chair at one actor or another, waiting for a mystery about their character to reveal itself.
 This was strange to Mitchum, but he seems to have found his way into his director’s deep, contemplative silences—he called Ray “the mystic.”
-Mitchum was, despite his endless protests, a wonderful film actor.
-He was big and and broad-shouldered, handsome in a sullen way, easy to caricature with his sleepy eyes and dimpled chin, his face all angles.
-He had a beautiful voice, powerful and low and dark brown.
-All this good material for a movie star, but he had more—real talent and sensitivity as an actor (though he never indulged in taking himself seriously), a fine way with a joke or throwaway line, and a taciturn quality that didn’t read as wooden but hinted at strong feelings just below the surface.
+Mitchum was, despite his endless protests, an first-rate actor.
+He was big and broad-shouldered, sullenly handsome, an invitation to caricature with his sleepy eyes and dimpled chin, his face all angles.
+He had a beautiful speaking voice, powerful and low and dark brown.
+All this good material for a movie star, but he had more: real talent and sensitivity (though he never indulged in taking himself seriously), a fine way with a joke or throwaway line, and a taciturn quality that didn’t read as wooden but hinted at strong feelings just below the surface.
 He was already a big star when he finally got to work with Ray, a director who had the patience to get inside him and mine Mitchum’s reserves of melancholy and pain without betraying his essential reticence.
 Mitchum knew a good part when he saw one, and between him and Ray and screenwriter Horace McCoy, they made Jeff McCloud into a fantastic character.

-In The Lusty Men Mitchum goes deeper than he probably imagined he could, and he finds a bruised vulnerability, a raw, just-hatched self-awareness that seems to have struck Jeff in the movie’s opening moments, in those endless seconds when Razor the bull was kicking the crap out of him.
+In The Lusty Men, Mitchum goes deeper than he probably imagined he could, and finds a bruised vulnerability, a raw, just-hatched self-awareness that seems to have struck Jeff in the movie’s opening, in those endless seconds when Razor the bull was kicking the crap out of him.

 The dialogue is awfully good.
 The story isn’t exactly groundbreaking: A beat-up rodeo veteran mentors young, ambitious Wes Merritt (Kennedy) into a great first season rodeoing.
-But Louise (Hayward), the young guy’s wife, doesn’t want him to be a rodeo star—she wants him to stay on at the Jackhammer Ranch, where he hands her his pay and she socks away every cent she can so that in a few years they’ll be able to buy a place of their own.
+But Louise (Hayward), Wes’s wife, doesn’t want him to be a rodeo star.
+She wants him to stay on at the Jackhammer Ranch, where he hands her his pay and she socks away every cent she can so that in a few years they’ll be able to buy a place of their own.
 The place they have in mind is the house McCloud grew up in, or where he was a child, anyway.
-We get no details about his family except that there’s no sign of them when he shows up at the house, looking for…something to connect to after 20 years away, 18 years on his own in the rodeo.
+We get no details about his family except that there?s no sign of them when he shows up at the house, looking for something to connect to after 20 years away, 18 years on his own in the rodeo.